Knights Ferry Double Kayak Rental

 River Journey is the only company on the Stanislaus to offer kayaking and it’s the closest summertime river kayaking to the San Francisco Bay Area!
 You'll be surprised that such an entertaining river is located so close to home.
 This scenic float is just off the beaten path but it feels like you're in a different world.
-Our high quality inflatable kayaks make this trip a great experience for the beginner and seasoned kayaker, without having to haul your own gear!
+Our high quality inflatable or hardshell kayaks make this trip a great experience for the beginner and seasoned kayaker, without having to haul your own gear!
+Trip includes your kayak for two people, lifejackets, paddles, a drybox for your belongings and a return shuttle.
+There is enough room for a small cooler or collapsable bag.

 11:30AM - Trip departs on river.
 The first half mile serves as a nice warm-up with several fun riffles.
 You'll then come to "Russian Rapid" a 50 yard long class 2 rapid that is the biggest thrill of the day.
 Smile for your photos!
 After running this rapid you'll come across a few calm pools with clear water and stunning scenery.